stiles/in-n-out-flation/README.md

 2.  **Set up environment variables**

-    The script requires an OpenAI API key and a Bureau of Labor Statistics (BLS) API key.
+    The script requires API keys for OpenAI and the Bureau of Labor Statistics (BLS).
 Create a `.env` file in the root of the project and add the keys.
 You can get a free BLS key from their [website](https://data.bls.gov/registrationEngine/).

     ```
     OPENAI_API_KEY="your-openai-api-key-here"